|Zhuang People, Longsheng, Guangxi|

 |Stilt-Houses of A Zhuang Village|

-The Devil Festival, held on July 14th of the lunar month, is regarded as an occasion second to the Spring Festival.
+The Devil Festival, held on July 14th of the lunar month, is regarded as an occasion second to the Chinese New Year.
 The day before the Devil Festival, every family does a thorough house cleaning and makes special preparations of outfits used in the sacrifice.
 On that day, duck, pork and good wines along with some candies and fruits must be offered in order to show great respect to their ancestors.

 The Ox Soul Festival held on April 8th of the lunar month is to celebrate the birthday of the king of oxen and to show their love and respect to the ox, therefore, each ox is relieved from their yokes and free from plowing.
 People give the ox a bath accompanied with beating drums.
 Parents of a family feed the ox with five-colored glutinous rice, while singing folksongs.
 It is a festival that represents their great hope for a good harvest.